Back to Business! Launch Your New Business With 10% Off — Start Now

 However, it can be safely said that for the majority of foreigners, opening a company will be cheaper than doing so in your home country.

-The Board of Investment (BOI) offers a useful chart outlining the typical costs of starting and operating a business in Thailand, which can be found here.
+The Board of Investment (BOI) offers a useful chart outlining the typical costs of starting and operating a Thai business

 If you already have an existing business registered in Hong Kong, are thinking of expanding your business to Thailand, or are looking for a payment solution for your business, open a business account with Statrys and get access to 11 currencies today.